 Once the filtering conditions are saved to the dataset, the query retrieves the data specific to those conditions.
 This filtered query composing the dataset can now be used in Dashboards and/or Reports.

-When the above filtered query conditions are executed for the dataset, data corresponding to the current logged-in user is fetched, as shown below:
+When the above-filtered query conditions are executed for the dataset, data corresponding to the currently logged-in user is fetched, as shown below:

 The above image shows the data returned after filtering, when the data is accessed by a Regional Manager (e.g. "John Conner").
 This Regional Manager sees the sales for all stores operating in his specific region.
 The above image shows the data returned after filtering, when the data is accessed by a Store Manager "James Johnson".
 This Store Manager sees the sales for the specific store he is operating.

-The advanced filters in Wyn Datasets is designed to be able to structure any complex filter query for your business requirement with its intuitive and easy to use editor.
+The advanced filters in Wyn Datasets are designed to be able to structure any complex filter query for your business requirement with its intuitive and easy-to-use editor.
 However, if you need any assistance to design the filter query for your business requirement, reach out to us at Wyn.Experts@grapecity.com.

 Wyn is a web-based BI and data analytics platform that provides greater insight into your data.